thezeeshann/thezeeshann/README.md

 ## Hello, I'm Zeeshan<br>
 > A coder who is passionate about web technologies and open source

-### I am a...
+### I am...
-I’m currently working on technologies based on Javascript.
+currently working on technologies based on Javascript.
 Technologies such as ReactJS, NextJS, and NodeJS.
 Looking to collaborate on open source contribution.
 BCA Student, Full Stack Developer.

 ### Where to find me
 [My Portfolio](https://github.com/thezeeshann) ·